Page contents

 Care and Repair services are managed by local companies, meaning that the services offered may differ depending on where in Scotland you live.

 For example, Glasgow’s Care and Repair Service offers minor repairs and a handyperson service free of charge for older and disabled people.
-They ask that the cost of the materials required is covered by the customer, and then the company will do the work free of charge.
+They ask that the cost of the materials required is paid by the customer.
+The company will do the labour free of charge.

 You can find your local Care and Repair office on the website here.